 - Pellets look similar to small breath mint and dissolve in the mouth in 10–15 minutes.

 - Sticks are for insertion between the upper lip and gum and last in the mouth about 20–30 minutes.

 - Strips last 2–3 minutes on the tongue, administering nicotine through thin film drug delivery technology as used in breath freshening strips.

 There are serious public health concerns regarding these products.

 A recent study by the Harvard School of Public Health and Centers for Disease Control on unintentional child poisonings from ingestion of tobacco products assessed the toxicity of the new Camel Orbs, which “are of concern due to their discreet form, candy-like appearance, and added flavorings that may be attractive to young children.”

-Hookahs are glass or metal waterpipes.
+Hookahs are glass or metal water pipes.
 16th century physicians claimed that smoke should be first passed through a small receptacle of water so that it would be rendered harmless.
 This theory is reinforced today leading to many misbeliefs.
 Hookah smoking is increasing popular among underage youth and young adults exposing them to tobacco use and secondhand smoke.
-Many of these your people do not think that hookah smoke is as harmful or addictive as cigarette smoke.
+Many of these young people do not think that hookah smoke is as harmful or addictive as cigarette smoke.

 There are more than 35 hookah bars in San Diego County; many are located near colleges, universities and high schools.

 HOW DOES A HOOKAH WORK?

 A hookah is used to smoke a specially made tobacco, shisha, by indirectly heating the tobacco, usually with burning embers or charcoal.
 The smoke is filtered through a bowl of water (sometimes mixed with other liquids such as wine) and then drawn through a rubber hose to a mouthpiece.